Business | 19 min read

 How do you use prototyping in the design process?

-Similar to wireframes, prototypes are typically created by a UX designer.
+Similar to wireframes, a UX designer typically creates prototypes.
 Therefore, every UI designer must understand why prototypes are needed and how to apply them to the process.

 How do you communicate with other designers and developers?